Information for Agencies

 A commitment to the delivery of pro bono legal work is encouraged throughout an advocate's professional life through to and including retirement.

-If you have any questions or concerns please complete our contact form and our coordinator will be in touch.
+If you have any questions or concerns please email firstname.lastname@example.org and our coordinator will be in touch.

-If you have any complaints regarding the FLSU and its volunteers please download this policy and follow the procedures.
+If you have any complaints regarding the FLSU and its volunteers please contact email@example.com.